 - a.
-Check the types of vegetation found on the site: - \\\\deciduous tree: alder, maple, aspen, other - \\\\evergreen tree: fir, cedar, pine, other - \\\\shrubs - X grass - \\\\pasture
+Check the types of vegetation found on the site:

+- deciduous tree: alder, maple, aspen, other

+- evergreen tree: fir, cedar, pine, other

+- shrubs

+- X grass

+- pasture

-- Orchards, vineyards, or other permanent crops. - wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - \\\\other types of vegetation - b.
+Orchards, vineyards or other permanent crops.

+- wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - other types of vegetation b.
 What kind and amount of vegetation will be removed or altered?

-Cheatgrass which covers 90% of the site, most of which will be removed for grading and site improvements.
-Big sagebrush may also be removed in areas of soil disturbance. - c.
+Grass which covers 10% of the site, most of which will be removed for grading and site improvements.

+c.
 List threatened and endangered species known to be on or near the site.

-None known per the Washington DNR Natural Heritage Program. - d.
+None known per the Washington DNR Natural Heritage Program.

+d.
 Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any: